 Step 1: Make the Sponge Cake

-- Put the soft butter and sugar in an electric mixer and blend well until light in color and fluffy.
+- Put the soft butter and sugar in an electric mixer and blend well until light in colour and fluffy.

 - Add the lightly beaten eggs.